 Groundwater resources and databases in France

-BRGM's hydro-geological status report: a statistical vision over time
+BRGM's groundwater status report: a statistical vision over time

 Based on the levels provided by the piezometers of the national monitoring network, BRGM establishes level indicators to facilitate data interpretation.
 When a piezometer borehole has yielded at least 15 years of data, it is considered to be capable of establishing monthly averages and a standard deviation.
 A given aquifer will thus be considered to be high or low compared to the average for the same month over at least 15 years.
 This average itself evolves over time as it adds the levels of the previous year.
 The oldest records of the national piezometric network date back more than 100 years.